Promech2020/COVID-19_Social_Distance_Check/README.md

 # Download Tensorflow models

 In my project I used the faster_rcnn_inception_v2_coco model.
-I could not upload it to github because it is to heavy.
-You can download this model and several others from the [Tensorflow detection model zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md).
+You can also download this model and several others from the [Tensorflow detection model zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md).
 Just download all the models you want to try out, put them in the models folder and unzip them.
 For example :
 ```bash
 tar -xvzf faster_rcnn_inception_v2_coco_2018_01_28.tar.gz